Pusheceirtt/openshift-27may-2024/Day1/README.md

     - it is an enterprise software that requires paid license

 ## Red Hat OpenShift - Container Orchestration Platform High-Level Architecture
+- Openshift cluster has 2 types of nodes
+  1. Master
+  2. Worker
+- Control Plane Components runs only in the master node
+- Worker Nodes - this is where user application will be deployed by default
+- It is also possible to configure the master nodes to allow deploying user applications apart from control plane components
+- client tools
+  - oc (openshift client tool)
+  - kubectl ( kubernetes client tool )

+## What are the Control Plane Compenents in OpenShift/Kubernetes
+1. API Server
+2. etcd key-value datastore/database
+3. scheduler
+4. controller managers ( a collection of many controllers )

+#### API Server
+- this is a collection REST APIs for every features supported by OpenShift
+- stores the entire cluster status, user application status,nodes status, etc into the etcd database
+- API Server is the only components normally has access to etcd databases
+- all Openshift components interact with API Server by making a REST API call
+- API Server responds to REST calls via events
+- Whenever API servers makes any change in etcd database, it will be followed by a broadcasting event about the change it made in the etcd db
+- oc/kubectl client tools will also talk to API server only

+#### etcd database
+- key/value database
+-
+#### Scheduler

+#### Controller Managers
+- it is a collection of many controllers
+- controllers are applications that run continuously in an infinite loop waiting for events
+  - new deployment created
+  - new Pod created
+  - Pod deleted
+  - deployment deleted
+  - Deployment scaled up
+  - Deployment scaled down
+- every Resource in Openshift is managed by one Controller
+- Example
+  - Deployment is a resource in Kubernetes/Openshift that represents an application deployment
+  - Deployment Controller is the controller that monitors, manages, repairs the Deployment resource
+  - ReplicaSet controller monitors, manages and repairs ReplicaSet resource
+  - Endpoint Controller
+  - Job Controller
+  - CronJob Controller
+  - DaemonSet Controller
+  - StatefulSet Controller
+  - ReplicationController

+## What is a Pod?
+- a collection of many related containers
+- inside each container one application or component will be running
+- multiples are hosted/running
+- it is record/yaml definition stored in etcd database
+- is the smallest unit that can be deployed into Openshift/Kubernetes
+- For instance
+  - If you deploy Jenkins, jenkins will run inside a container which is part of a Pod
+- Unlike container, where each container gets IP address(es), in Kubernetes/Openshift IP address(es) are assigned on the Pod level not on the container level
+- In other words, the containers running with the same Pod shares the same IP address and ports

+## OpenShift resources
+- Deployment
+- ReplicaSet
+- Pod
+- all the above are resources (yaml definitions) records stored in etcd database
+-

 ## Lab - Find the Openshift version details
 ```